Never for Money, Always for Love: The Charlottesville 29 Restaurant Auctions Create One Million Meals for the Hungry

-A common question I heard during the auctions was: “How did you get the restaurants to do this?”
-I understand the question.
+A common question during the auctions was: “How did you get the restaurants to do this?”
+It’s an understandable question.
 The dining experiences were incredible.
 A celebration dinner for 30.
 A holiday party for 50.
 Epic wine feasts.
 A pizza oven built at your house.
 And more.
-So, how did I get the restaurants to do it?
+So, how?
 Here’s how.

 I asked them.

-If you want to begin to comprehend the heart of the Charlottesville restaurant community, mull that over for a minute.
-I did not twist anyone’s arm.
-I did not bribe anyone.
-I did not threaten to publish compromising photographs.
+If you want to begin to comprehend the heart of the Charlottesville restaurant community, consider that I did not twist anyone’s arm.
+No bribes.
+No threats to publish compromising photographs.
 I just asked.

 “Will you donate once-in-a-lifetime experiences to help feed the area’s hungry?”